Course

 • Palpate gently, if safe and appropriate, to determine where the pain might be coming from.

-• If the pain is in a joint or muscle, perform gentle range of motion exercises to see what movements trigger the pain.
+• If the pain is in a joint or muscle, perform a gentle range of motion exercises to see what movements trigger the pain.

 Quiz Questions